Seller path is really a retailer trust question

 Start with the seller before you start with the price.
-A useful retailer makes the business identity, shipping route, return policy, customer support, and product source easy to understand before checkout.
+A useful retailer makes the business identity, shipping route, return policy, customer support, and product source easy to understand before ordering.
 If those basics are hidden, the discount is not enough evidence.
+Good marketplace context starts with whether the store can explain where the product comes from and what happens if the order goes wrong.

 Treat marketplaces as many sellers, not one store